tlhunter/node-wireless/README.md

-# Node.js WiFi Interface
+# node-wireless

+A utility for handling interactions with wireless interfaces on \*nix distributions.

+## Goals

-This Node.js module will provide at least the following features:
+This Node.js module will eventually provide all of the following features:

-* Get a list of visible networks
+* Get a list of visible networks ✓
-* Display info about connected network
+* Display info about connected network ✓
-* Display different information about other networks, e.g. strength
+* Display different information about other networks, e.g. strength ✓
-* Disconnect to network
+* Disconnect from network ✓
+* Connect to open networks ✓
-* Connect to network, provide credentials or certificate
+* Connect to secure networks, providing credentials or certificate
-* Possibly handle multiple interfaces
-* Trigger an event when a new network appears
+* Trigger an event when a new network appears ✓
-* Trigger an event when a network changes
+* Trigger an event when a network changes ✓
-* Trigger an event when a network disappears or lose connection
+* Trigger an event when a network disappears or lose connection ✓

 Basically, this class should be able to do anything a user would be able to do using their OS's network configuration tools.

-Applications making use of this module should be able to build AI for handling network connections, or web GUI's for connecting, etc.

-This should be able to run on any Linux distro, BSD, OS X. I think there will be a requirement for the wpa_supplicant and possibly wpa_cli packages to be installed, which are binaries.
+Currently there is a dependency on the tool `wpa_supplicant` being installed.
+This module actually executes that utility many times to get results.
+Eventually we'll move to a D-Bus based approach (#19) which will result in much quicker results and fewer dependencies.

 ## Installation